MaximeNP6/CookBook/cookbook/php/Segments/README.md

 createSegmentDynamic
 --

-This code update a dynamic segment.
+This code updates a dynamic segment.

 Version
 --

 1.0